josh-white-278/zephyr-pub-sub/README.md

 routes messages to the subscribers based on the published message identifer and the subscriber's subscriptions.

-When a publisher allocates a message it acquires a reference to the message.
-The publisher must either publish the message thereby transferring ownership of its message reference or release the message returning it unpublished to its allocator.
-After a publisher has published a message it must not modify the message as ownership has been transferred.
-When a subscriber receives a message it is const i.e. read only, the subscriber should not modify any received messages as they are shared pointers with other subscribers.

-The broker does not transfer ownership of a message reference to the subscriber.
-If a subscriber wishes to retain a reference to a received message it must acquire one before the handler function returns.
-The acquired reference must be released before the message can be re-used.
-If the aquired reference is dropped without being released then the message will leak and it is likely the allocator will run out of messages to allocate.

 Each subscriber splits the message id space into two, public message ids and private message ids.
 Public messages must be published to a broker and must be subscribed to by a subscriber to be received.
 Public message definitions are shared across subscribers and can be received by any